-Aline Nizigama is currently Manager of Language Accessibility at the Workplace Safety and Insurance Board (WSIB).
-She has previously held Senior Policy Advisor’s roles in the Ontario Public Service at the Ontario Ministry of Health and Long-Term Care and at the Ministry of Francophone Affairs.
-She also has extensive experience in services for women, accessibility, and health care.
+Aline Nizigama is Director, Strategic Projects, Communications and Partnerships at Centre Francophone du Grand Toronto where she leads the development and implementation of key initiatives, including communications and the establishment of social/affordable housing models for Francophones in the largest francophone multiservice charitable agency in the GTA.
+She previously held roles in the public sector as Manager of Language Accessibility at the Workplace Safety and Insurance Board (WSIB), and Senior Policy Advisor’s roles at the Ontario Ministry of Health and Long-Term Care and at the Ministry of Francophone Affairs.
+She has extensive experience in services for women, mental health promotion policy, and equity in health care.
 Aline has a Master’s in Public Policy (University of Toronto), and an Honours BA in Health Policy (York University), with a focus on the social determinants of health.
-She is also the President of Toronto-based Haguruka Burundian Women’s Association.
-Aline was inducted to the 2016 Wall of Role Models as part of the annual Black Canadian Awards by the Diversity Advancement Network, a celebration of success and inspirational stories of Black Canadian community builders and outstanding achievers.
+She has an executive certificate in fostering Diversity and Inclusion from Yale University.
+Aline is also the President of Toronto-based Haguruka Burundian Women’s Association.
+She was inducted to the 2016 Wall of Role Models as part of the annual Black Canadian Awards by the Diversity Advancement Network, a celebration of success and inspirational stories of Black Canadian community builders and outstanding achievers.

 Margaret Martin has a vast range of experience and understands that to achieve the desired outcomes; project management is key.
 She is Vice President, General Manager at Enterprise, a leading Canadian public affairs firm with expertise in government relations, digital and public relations.
 Margaret joined Enterprise after more than a decade in Ontario politics, where she developed an in-depth understanding of how political parties and governments operate.
 She worked at Queen’s Park from 1986 to 1998, including serving as special assistant and MPP liaison to Ontario’s Minister of Municipal Affairs and Housing.
 Margaret has been on the inside of many Enterprise campaigns.
 She is the former chair at Polycultural Immigrant and Community Services and presently is Secretary of the Board of the Adam Mickiewicz Foundation.